Lingering nuclear dissent between Paris and Berlin obstacle for EU renewables push

 Germany’s priorities largely in line with international trends

 But the lack of a shared vision extends beyond the bilateral relationship of France and Germany.
 European Commission President Ursula von der Leyen declared in spring 2023 that nuclear power was not a ‘strategic’ technology in reaching the EU’s climate goals.
 Nevertheless, the technology remains at the heart of many debates at the European level.
-This includes the Fit for 55 package, the nuclear-derived pink hydrogen (both countries agree on more hydrogen production but disagree over the role synthetic fuels will play) the Net Zero Industry Act, and the electricity market design reform.
-Stéphane Bourgeois, European relations and policies manager at French NGO négaWatt said that with its insistence on nesting nuclear power firmly within EU initiatives across the board, France had shaped the terminology to suit its national aim of securing funding for new reactors.
+This includes the Fit for 55 Package, nuclear-derived pink hydrogen (both countries agree on more hydrogen production but disagree over the role synthetic fuels will play),the Net Zero Industry Act, and the electricity market design reform.
+Stephane Bourgeois, European relations and policies manager at French NGO negaWatt said that with its insistence on nesting nuclear power firmly within EU initiatives across the board, France had shaped the terminology to suit its national aim of securing funding for new reactors.
 “This is a pity, because it takes away the focus from the common ground and it costs everyone a lot of energy,” Bourgeois argued.
-With its non-negotiable position on the technology, “France is in the process of exporting to the European level the effect of slowing down the transition efforts that nuclear power has long been making in its own energy and climate strategy,” added his colleague Yves Marignac, head of the nuclear and fossil fuel expertise unit at négaWatt.
+With its non-negotiable position on the technology, “France is in the process of exporting to the European level the effect of slowing down the transition efforts that nuclear power has long been making in its own energy and climate strategy,” added his colleague Yves Marignac, head of the nuclear and fossil fuel expertise unit at negaWatt.

 Proponents of nuclear power in France have routinely fended off this kind of argument by arguing that German insistence on renewables is a targeted attempt to exclude nuclear power.
 During an inquiry into France's loss of energy sovereignty and independence in 2022, Henri Proglio, former president of France’s leading electricity producer and supplier EDF, stated that “Germany's obsession for the past 30 years has been the disintegration of EDF.”
 Proglio lashed out at German engineering company Siemens for allegedly undermining a Franco-German nuclear power project to develop a new generation of EPRs.
 Siemens withdrew from the joint project at a time when Germany as a whole reaffirmed its determination to phase-out nuclear power after the Fukushima disaster.
-However, Germany’s industry association BDI said it remained ready to continue cooperating with France on nuclear research, for example in the international ITER nuclear fusion research facility in southern France.
+However, Germany’s industry association BDI said it remains ready to cooperate on nuclear research, for example in the international ITER nuclear fusion research facility in southern France.
 Also Germany’s research ministry in mid-2023 announced the government would make a “strategic reorientation” and expand nuclear fusion research.